-Audi TT Quattro Models:
+Audi TT Quattro Repair and Maintenance

 A creaking type noise may be noted from the front suspension.
 Replacement of the front sway bar may be required to correct this issue.